 In part one of the series we delved into the beginnings of the landscape art, discussed how this particular genre evolved and changed over time.
-In the second part of the series we continue the narrative of the change and improvement, as well as taking a look at the modernity of the style.
+In the second part of the series we continue the narrative of the change and improvement, as well as taking a look at the modernity of the style and it’s further reaches in the art world.

 One glance at The Fighting Temeraire or Ulysses Deriding Polyphemus and you will immediately understand why Turner was given the nickname he was.
 Constable, on the other hand, expressed in his work an affection for the countryside in Suffolk, where he spent the early part of his life.